dmouscher/nomic/rules-3.md

 For his spectacular abuse of Tacos he is awarded the following:
 He is given 1 AtomicTaco, which is an item that has no effect on the game.

+## 405

+Following the passing of this rule, the game is suspended until December 21, 2019.
+Upon the resumption of the game, this rule is repealed.